Ethnonyms: Ichil Countries inhabited: USA, Guatemala Language family: Mayan Language branch: Mamean

 It is easy to get the impression from these photos that Ixil communities are closely-knit ones.
 And that impression is certainly accurate.
 Probably the best place to observe it is in the center of any of the three main villages in the marketplace.
 All kinds of things are sold here — once again by people of all ages.
 The most common items are food and basic household goods but particularly striking are hand-woven fabrics and the clothes that are made from them — also by hand.
 In San Gaspar Chajul I was walking around the marketplace when I came across this woman and her daughter selling both fabric and clothes.

-In the late Nineteenth Century political changes in Guatemala forced the Ixil to give up half of their traditional land.
-Still they tenaciously held on to their traditions and their knowledge of how to live and survive in an inhospitable, unforgiving environment.
+In the late-19th Century, political changes in Guatemala forced the Ixil to give up half of their traditional land.
+Still, they tenaciously held onto their traditions and their knowledge of how to live and survive in an inhospitable, unforgiving environment.

 More recently, in the 1980s, the Guatemalan Civil War had a devastating impact on the Ixil population and their psyche.
 The military government targeted both its indigenous and non-indigenous people during the war, but the Ixil were especially targeted: they were killed by the thousands and many remain unaccounted for.
 The Ixil are only now beginning to recover and in the way they have only ever known how to.